 The Village engineers worked on the design of a regional detention pond, now known as Freedom Pond, that was required to address the storm water storage needs of this and other sites within the "downtown" area.
 In late 2016, the Village secured the donation of the proposed pond site.
 Construction began in the Spring of 2017 and was substantially completed during 2018.
-Final landscaping is anticipated in early 2019.

-No other development activity has occurred at this time.
+By the end of FY2019, no other development activity has occurred.